R-CoderDotCom/christmas-tree/README.md

 # Base R Christmas tree
-A function to create a Christmas tree plot with base R
+A function to create a Christmas tree plot with base R.

+**Note**: as the code uses emojis as pch symbols (the snow and the star) I recommend you to copy the function directly into the console instead of opening it with a script.

 ```r
 chtree()